Thursday, July 27, 2006

 And the final, drum roll……………………

-Germany (Signs of Life) 4-4 Brazil (In the Middle of the World)
+Germany (Signs of Life) 4-4 Brazil (The Middle of the World)

 Goal scorers, Germany: Story, Direction, Cinematography, Sound